jruffet/cavavin/README.rst

 Wine Cellar project based on arduino.

-The Goal was to replace all electronics in a Domoclip GS99 (basic 12 bottles wine cellar), and free it !
+The Goal is to replace all electronics in a Domoclip GS99 (basic 12 bottles wine cellar), to make it a better cellar (with precise temperature control), and to make it free !

 Components
 ----------